eartun/SurvivalCO2/README.md

 # Survival Analysis of CO2 Sequestration in Depleted Shale Reservoirs
 This repository was created for the peer-reviewed journal article submitted to _Petroleum_:

-Artun, E., Al-Amri, A., Kulga, B., Ertekin, T. 2025.
-Survival analysis of CO2 sequestration in depleted shale reservoirs. _Geonergy Science and Engineering_. _under review_
+Al-Amri, A., Artun, E., Kulga, B., Ertekin, T. 2025.
+Survival analysis of CO2 sequestration in depleted shale reservoirs. _Geonergy Science and Engineering_. _accepted for publication_

 *Descriptions for the coding files:*